Frequently Asked QuestionsShow all FAQs

 A: In addition to the minimum 130 'trainer contact' hours students are expected to undertake, 10 hours of learning focused on NLP outside the training room are required.
 So 'individual out of school training' in IANLP curricula means that the students might meet outside the training course in peer groups to practice their skills.
 Individual NLP coaching sessions (student acting as coach or being coached) can also be counted towards these hours.
 They might also consist of formal training hours or training hours supervised by a NLP trainer or even the Fellow Member Trainer IANLP herself/himself.

-By the way: academic adult continuous education distinguishes between in-school training hours and out-of-school training hours.
+By the way: Academic Adult Continuing Education distinguishes between in-school (or curricular) training hours and out-of-school (or extra-curricular) training hours (which are further distinguished between 'guided self learning time' and 'individual self learning time').
 Added up, these make up the 'total learning time' which is often stated on certificates.
 This takes into consideration that learning takes place both inside and outside the classroom as well as in between formal training sessions.

 Show all FAQs